 Where can you eat this typical dish of central Italy?
 Properly made and best quality, only in Abruzzo.
 Better if it’s in smaller towns but also in bigger cities.
 Some of the best restaurants are Ristorante delle Querce (Contrada S. Maria 8, Villa Celiera, PE), La Pecorella (Via Gabriele D’Annunzio 57, Montesilvano, PE), and other small towns like Cepagatti, Castilenti, Farindola.

 Again not really a dish for vegetarians, mazzarelle are rolls of lamb innards, mainly heart and lungs, wrapped in endive leaves and tied together with intestines of the same lamb.
-The origins are the kitchens of the poor people because these traditionally were the parts discarded by the wealthy.
+The origins are the kitchens of the poor people because traditionally these were the parts discarded by the wealthy.

 Nowadays you can find them in most restaurants in the region.

 Puglia – Famous Italian dishes from Bari, Brindisi, Lecce and the rest of Puglia region

 62. Orecchiette alle cime di rapa

 This is a must to eat in Italy if you are visiting the southern Puglia region.
 Orecchiette is a type of local fresh pasta with a round shape that reminds of little ears, hence the name.
 If you are in Bari, get to the old town and in the Arco Basso street, you will the local women sitting in front of their door making orecchiette.